petrbouda/jfr-playground/CODE_CACHE.md

     buffers and bytecode interpreter.
 This code type will stay in the code cache forever.
     - `(-XX:ProfiledCodeHeapSize)` A profiled code heap containing lightly optimized, profiled methods with a short lifetime.
-    - `(-XX:NonMethodCodeHeapSize)` A non-profiled code heap containing fully optimized, non-profiled methods with a potentially long lifetime.
+    - `(-XX:NonProfiledCodeHeapSize)` A non-profiled code heap containing fully optimized, non-profiled methods with a potentially long lifetime.
 - Code cache sweeper: Now only iterates over the method-code heaps